Commonwealth Equity Services LLC Reduces Stock Position in Nucor Co. (NYSE:NUE)

-Commonwealth Equity Services LLC decreased its stake in Nucor Co.
-(NYSE:NUE – Get Rating) by 8.6% during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 301,368 shares of the basic materials company’s stock after selling 28,536 shares during the quarter.
-Commonwealth Equity Services LLC’s holdings in Nucor were worth $44,798,000 as of its most recent SEC filing.
+Commonwealth Equity Services LLC trimmed its holdings in Nucor Co.
+(NYSE:NUE – Get Rating) by 8.6% in the 1st quarter, according to its most recent disclosure with the SEC.
+The firm owned 301,368 shares of the basic materials company’s stock after selling 28,536 shares during the period.
+Commonwealth Equity Services LLC’s holdings in Nucor were worth $44,798,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently modified their holdings of NUE.
-Lincoln National Corp grew its position in Nucor by 11.6% in the fourth quarter.
-Lincoln National Corp now owns 3,222 shares of the basic materials company’s stock worth $368,000 after acquiring an additional 335 shares during the period.
-Van ECK Associates Corp increased its position in shares of Nucor by 3.3% during the fourth quarter.
-Van ECK Associates Corp now owns 111,733 shares of the basic materials company’s stock worth $12,754,000 after purchasing an additional 3,560 shares in the last quarter.
-Meridian Wealth Management LLC increased its stake in Nucor by 2.9% in the 4th quarter.
-Meridian Wealth Management LLC now owns 6,555 shares of the basic materials company’s stock valued at $748,000 after buying an additional 182 shares during the period.
-Janney Montgomery Scott LLC raised its stake in shares of Nucor by 4.8% during the 4th quarter.
-Janney Montgomery Scott LLC now owns 130,500 shares of the basic materials company’s stock worth $14,897,000 after buying an additional 5,942 shares in the last quarter.
-Finally, Livingston Group Asset Management CO operating as Southport Capital Management acquired a new position in shares of Nucor during the 4th quarter worth $307,000.
-Hedge funds and other institutional investors own 77.70% of the company’s stock.
+Several other hedge funds also recently added to or reduced their stakes in the business.
+Westside Investment Management Inc. acquired a new stake in Nucor in the fourth quarter valued at $25,000.
+Rational Advisors LLC purchased a new stake in shares of Nucor during the fourth quarter worth approximately $28,000.
+Riverview Trust Co purchased a new position in Nucor during the first quarter worth about $28,000.
+Nvwm LLC boosted its position in shares of Nucor by 312.7% during the 4th quarter.
+Nvwm LLC now owns 260 shares of the basic materials company’s stock worth $30,000 after purchasing an additional 197 shares in the last quarter.
+Finally, Capital Advisory Group Advisory Services LLC acquired a new position in Nucor during the first quarter worth about $30,000.
+77.70% of the stock is currently owned by hedge funds and other institutional investors.

-Nucor Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, August 11th.
-Investors of record on Thursday, June 30th will be given a dividend of $0.50 per share.
-The ex-dividend date is Wednesday, June 29th.
-This represents a $2.00 annualized dividend and a yield of 1.62%.
-Nucor’s dividend payout ratio is presently 6.14%.

-A number of research analysts have weighed in on NUE shares.
-The Goldman Sachs Group reduced their price target on Nucor from $148.00 to $130.00 and set a “neutral” rating on the stock in a research note on Tuesday, May 31st.
-Argus lifted their target price on Nucor from $140.00 to $190.00 and gave the company a “buy” rating in a research note on Monday, April 25th.
-Credit Suisse Group raised their target price on Nucor from $142.00 to $175.00 and gave the company an “outperform” rating in a research report on Friday, April 22nd.
-UBS Group set a $120.00 target price on Nucor in a research report on Monday, June 20th.
-Finally, JPMorgan Chase & Co. cut their target price on shares of Nucor from $146.00 to $125.00 and set a “neutral” rating for the company in a research note on Tuesday, June 14th.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and four have given a buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of $133.18.

-In other Nucor news, EVP Allen C. Behr sold 3,407 shares of the firm’s stock in a transaction that occurred on Monday, July 25th.
+In other news, CEO Leon J. Topalian sold 48,768 shares of the company’s stock in a transaction that occurred on Friday, June 17th.
+The shares were sold at an average price of $112.61, for a total value of $5,491,764.48.
+Following the completion of the transaction, the chief executive officer now owns 135,809 shares in the company, valued at $15,293,451.49.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other Nucor news, CEO Leon J. Topalian sold 48,768 shares of the company’s stock in a transaction on Friday, June 17th.
+The shares were sold at an average price of $112.61, for a total transaction of $5,491,764.48.
+Following the sale, the chief executive officer now directly owns 135,809 shares of the company’s stock, valued at $15,293,451.49.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Allen C. Behr sold 3,407 shares of the stock in a transaction dated Monday, July 25th.
 The shares were sold at an average price of $122.17, for a total transaction of $416,233.19.
-Following the completion of the transaction, the executive vice president now owns 64,087 shares in the company, valued at approximately $7,829,508.79.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-In related news, CEO Leon J. Topalian sold 48,768 shares of the business’s stock in a transaction dated Friday, June 17th.
-The shares were sold at an average price of $112.61, for a total value of $5,491,764.48.
-Following the transaction, the chief executive officer now directly owns 135,809 shares of the company’s stock, valued at approximately $15,293,451.49.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Allen C. Behr sold 3,407 shares of the business’s stock in a transaction dated Monday, July 25th.
-The stock was sold at an average price of $122.17, for a total transaction of $416,233.19.
 Following the completion of the transaction, the executive vice president now directly owns 64,087 shares in the company, valued at $7,829,508.79.
 The disclosure for this sale can be found here.
-0.46% of the stock is owned by corporate insiders.
+0.46% of the stock is currently owned by insiders.

+Nucor Dividend Announcement

+The firm also recently declared a quarterly dividend, which will be paid on Thursday, August 11th.
+Investors of record on Thursday, June 30th will be paid a dividend of $0.50 per share.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 1.62%.
+The ex-dividend date is Wednesday, June 29th.
+Nucor’s dividend payout ratio (DPR) is 6.14%.

+Several research analysts recently issued reports on NUE shares.
+Credit Suisse Group lifted their price objective on Nucor from $142.00 to $175.00 and gave the stock an “outperform” rating in a research report on Friday, April 22nd.
+JPMorgan Chase & Co. decreased their price target on shares of Nucor from $146.00 to $125.00 and set a “neutral” rating on the stock in a report on Tuesday, June 14th.
+Morgan Stanley decreased their price objective on shares of Nucor from $121.00 to $115.00 and set an “equal weight” rating for the company in a research note on Monday.
+UBS Group set a $120.00 target price on Nucor in a research note on Monday, June 20th.
+Finally, StockNews.com lowered Nucor from a “buy” rating to a “hold” rating in a research note on Monday.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of “Hold” and an average price target of $133.18.

 Nucor Corporation manufactures and sells steel and steel products.
 The company's Steel Mills segment produces hot-rolled, cold-rolled, and galvanized sheet steel products; plate steel products; wide-flange beams, beam blanks, and H-piling and sheet piling products; and bar steel products, such as blooms, billets, concrete reinforcing and merchant bars, and special bar quality products.